 The Ioniq 5 may be the most advanced Hyundai model so far, but many of its key features, such as bidirectional charging (V2L), camera-based digital mirrors (virtual mirrors), and movable center console, are available in other cars.
 The premium Hyundai Ioniq 6 & Hyundai Ioniq 7 models, currently in the pipeline, could be more innovative, as we explain in this story.

-The Ioniq 5 is a vital cog in HMC’s U.S. EV lineup, but the Hyundai Ioniq 6 and Hyundai Ioniq 7 following it would carry important missions as well.
-If a new report from The Korea Times (dated February 2) is to be believed, the Hyundai Ioniq 7 will arrive ahead of schedule.
+The Ioniq 5 is a vital cog in HMC’s U.S. EV lineup, but the Hyundai Ioniq 6 and Hyundai Ioniq 7 following it carry important missions as well.
+If a report from The Korea Times (dated February 2) is to be believed, the Hyundai Ioniq 7 will arrive ahead of schedule.

 In August last year, Hyundai had said that it has programed the launch of the Ioniq 6 sedan in 2022 and the Ioniq 7 large SUV in early 2024.
 According to the Korean English language paper, Hyundai plans to launch the large electric SUV targeting the North American countries in 2023.
 It also reveals that the Ioniq 7 would likely come with SK Innovation battery packs (with pouch cells), as part of the third batch.

 Ioniq 6 & 7 teased during the E-GMP presentation

 During the online presentation of the Hyundai Motor Group’s E-GMP architecture in December, the company slyly teased the Ioniq 6 and Ioniq 7, showing their outlines in the form of suspended art.
 The silhouette showed a raised fastback styled sedan and then cut to a large SUV with traditional proportions while elaborating on the platform layout and variable width, overhang and wheelbase composition that can be applied to multiple segments.